benslack19/benslack19.github.io/_posts/2020-03-14-SQL-and-jupyter.md

 df_query = pd.read_sql_query(sql_query,con)
 ```

-You can see how I built this query and find ways to setup PostgreSQL with Jupyter yourself on my Insight project repo located [here](https://github.com/benslack19/baseball_player_selector/blob/master/SQLqueries_postgreSQL.ipynb).
+You can see the output of this query (shift against the Angels and Orioles!), see how I built it, and learn how to setup PostgreSQL with Jupyter yourself in [this notebook](https://github.com/benslack19/baseball_player_selector/blob/master/SQLqueries_postgreSQL.ipynb) located on my project repo.